vectordotdev/vector/docs/specs/instrumentation.md

 ### Errors

-Errors MUST only emit when they are not recoverable and require user attention.
+Errors MUST emit when they require user attention.
+If an error does not require user attention, usually because it will resolve itself, then it should emit as a warning.
 This reduces error noise and provides a clean signal for operators to understand if Vector is healthy and operating properly:

-* Transmission errors MUST emit as warnings if the transmission will be retried and errors if not.
+*  Retryable errors MUST emit as an error when the retry count is >= 3, the first and second retry MUST emit as warnings.

 ### Events